pytest-dev/pytest-factoryboy/README.rst

 ----------

 Sub-factory attribute points to the model fixture of the sub-factory.
-Attributes of sub-factories are injected as dependencies to the model fixture and can be overridden_ in the parametrization.
+Attributes of sub-factories are injected as dependencies to the model fixture and can be overridden_ via the parametrization.

 Related Factory
 ---------------

 Related factory attribute points to the model fixture of the related factory.
-Attributes of related factories are injected as dependencies to the model fixture and can be overridden_ in the parametrization.
+Attributes of related factories are injected as dependencies to the model fixture and can be overridden_ via the parametrization.